A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 It shouldn’t be treated as “a task” on a project plan or a “to-do” list as a part of an old-school sales process.

 Sadly, many marketing and sales teams still follow this formula.
-And while that was acceptable in prior years, today, building buyer personas should always be informed by market research.
+While that was acceptable in prior years, today, building buyer personas should always be informed by market research.

 What is a Buyer Persona?